will1224/Cosmic-Quest/README.md

     - Java library for creating user interfaces, deprecated in favor of Swing
 - **Java.IO** (Input/output classes)
     - Java package for input/output operations
+- **IntelliJ IDEA Community Edition** (Building and running the code)
+  - Required to build and run the code.

 Ensure that you have these libraries and tools properly installed and configured to build and run Cosmic Quest: Stellar Treasures.